-All machinery will be refuelled, serviced and maintained in manner to ensure spillages of contaminants are prevented; and in a location that should a spill occur it will not enter a water way.
+All machinery will be refuelled, serviced and maintained in manner to ensure spillages of contaminants are prevented, and in a location that, should a spill occur, it will not enter a waterway.

-Spill prevention and response activities will be undertaken in accordance with the Waikato Regional Council's Oil Spill Contingency Guidelines - Integrated Catchment Management Directorate.
+Spill prevention and response activities will be undertaken in accordance with ICM's Oil Spill Contingency Guidelines.